RedTeamPentesting/pretender/README.md

   all interfaces with names and addresses using `--interfaces`
 * If you want to exclude hosts from local name resolution spoofing, make sure to also exclude their IPv6 addresses or use `--no-ipv6-lnr`/`main.vendorNoIPv6LNR`
+* DHCPv6 messages usually contain a FQDN option (which can also sometimes contain a hostname which is not a FQDN).
+This option is used to filter out messages by hostname (`--spoof-for`/`--dont-spoof-for`).
+You can decide what to do with DHCPv6 messages without FQDN option by setting or omitting `--ignore-nofqdn`